brienjones87/brienjones87/README.md

 # About me 👋

 - 🔭 I’m currently working on an Employer Sentiment Analyzer.
-- 🌱 I’m currently learning Ruby on Rails and React.js.
+- 🌱 I’m currently building my knowledge on Ruby on Rails and React.js.
 - 🤔 I’m looking for help with automated contextual JSON deconstruction.
 - 💬 Ask me about my data science work.
 - 📫 How to reach me: brienjones87@gmail.com